nathancarter/weblurch/doc/plan.md

 Create tests in the [`DOMEditTracker` spec]( domedittracker-spec.litcoffe.html) for the following features.
- * `undoDescription` returns a string indicating the undoing of the action before the stack pointer, if one exists
- * `undoDescription` returns the empty string if there is no action before the stack pointer
- * `redoDescription` returns a string indicating the redoing of the action at the stack pointer, if one exists
- * `redoDescription` returns the empty string if there is no action at the stack pointer
  * `undo` functions if and only if there is an action to undo
  * When `undo` applies, it undoes the action before the stack pointer and decrements that pointer.